Jayne Sharp

-Jayne Sharp is an English broadcaster who is a former host of Bingo Night Live on ITV.
+Jayne Sharp (born 20 July 1977) is an English broadcaster who is a former host of Bingo Night Live on ITV.

 Early life

 Sharp is from Durkar in Wakefield, West Yorkshire.
 Before presenting, Sharp went to the University of Lincolnshire and Humberside to study Media and Film, achieving a BA Hons degree.
 Her first job in TV was as a runner on Family Affairs, and she also worked in Durkar Fisheries, a fish and chip shop.

 Presenting career

-Sharp has previously hosted Dial-a-Date (ITV), Live With Christian O'Connell (Five), Bad Lads Army (ITV2), 50 Years 50 Records (ITV and ITV2), Glory Ball Live (Challenge), (owned at the time by then boyfriend Chris Evans), Wudja Cudja (ITV) and Little Monsters on Sky One.
+Sharp has previously hosted Dial-a-Date (ITV), Live With Christian O'Connell (Five), Bad Lads Army (ITV2), 50 Years 50 Records (ITV and ITV2), Glory Ball Live (Challenge), (owned at the time by then-boyfriend Chris Evans), Wudja Cudja (ITV) and Little Monsters on Sky One.

 On a number of occasions throughout 2010, Sharp guest presented Live From Studio Five, taking the place of Melinda Messenger, Kate Walsh and Emma Willis whilst they were indisposed.
 She presented an episode of The Hot Desk for ITV2.